-In what are the biggest trades of the offseason so far, the New Jersey Devils have traded defenseman Adam Larsson to the Edmonton Oilers.
-In return, they have received the man who has often been Edmonton’s top point scorer, Taylor Hall.
+In the biggest trades of the offseason so far, the New Jersey Devils traded defenseman Adam Larsson to the Edmonton Oilers.
+In return, they received the man who has often been Edmonton’s top point scorer, Taylor Hall.
 Then, to add to the madness, the Nashville Predators traded captain Shea Weber to the Montreal Canadiens for their scapegoat defenseman, P.K.
 Subban.

 By all reports, both were straight one-for-one trades.

 Hall, the first overall selection in 2010, has been Edmonton’s leading point scorer in three of his six seasons as an Oiler – being hampered by injury and beaten by a rookie in the other three.
 Last season, Hall led his team with 26 goals and 65 points but this couldn’t help raise them up from the slumps of the league.

 As it stands, the Edmonton Oilers still have their other three most recent first overall picks – Nail Yakupov, Ryan Nugent-Hopkins and Connor McDavid – but rumors are still flying around that Yakupov and Nugent-Hopkins may be on their way out.

 According to Sportsnet, the trade means that Hall will reunite with Windsor Spitfire teammate Adam Henrique.
 In 2009 and 2010, the two helped the club to win the Memorial Cup.

 If there’s one thing that’s certain, Edmonton has been very unbalanced in their drafting and haven’t taken full advantage of their incredibly high picks.
 It seems as though they’d forgotten about pulling in top rated defensemen – apart from Darnell Nurse.
 Now they have to give up a very high rated player to make up for lost time.